sabaansari7110-max/for-loop/README.md

 # for-loop
 This repository is created to understand and practice the for loop in python using multiple examples.
 Instead of keeping only one file, each demonstrating a different use-case or approach of the for loop.

-#waht is a for loop?
+#What is a for loop?
 <br>
 A *for loop* in python repeats a block of code for each item in a *sequence* (like a list, tuple, string, range, or dictionary keys).
 <br>